 - Sage (Salvia officinalis)

 - Marjoram (Origanum majorana)

 Because they either grow too slowly or don't grow true from seed, it's better to start these herbs from store-bought seedlings:

 The reason you don't want to grow herbs in the second group from seed isn't because you can't do it; it's just because it isn't worth the time and effort you'll have to devote, and in the case of certain types of mint, the seeds won't produce the plants you expect.

-When the young seedlings emerge in your herb garden, they are particularly vulnerable to insect pests, particularly if they are getting too little water.
-One of the most important benefits of growing herbs rather than purchasing them is that it's possible to ensure the entire process is organic, from seed to full maturity.
-You don't want to spoil that by using a pesticide, and you don't have to because a teaspoon of dish soap mixed with a cup of vegetable oil and poured into a quart of water makes a spray that will keep most pests away, including aphids.
-Use it every 10 days or so, keeping in mind that it actually has to touch the bugs to be effective.
+When the young seedlings emerge in your herb garden, they are particularly vulnerable to insect pests.
+One of the most important benefits of growing herbs from seed rather than purchasing seedlings is that it's possible to ensure the entire process is organic, from seed to full maturity.
+You don't want to spoil that by using a pesticide.

-One of the great things about growing herbs is that they produce throughout the growing season, and the more you trim from them, the more they grow back.
-It's important not to let your leafy herbs flower, however, unless you're growing an herb like coriander or cumin for the seeds.
+One of the great things about growing herbs is that they produce throughout the growing season, and the more you trim from some of them, the more they grow back.
+However, it's important not to let your leafy herbs flower unless you're growing an herb like coriander or cumin for the seeds.
 Once leafy herbs, like basil, produce flowers, they draw most of the plant's energy, and their pollen becomes more valuable to bees than the leaves are to your cuisine.
 So, trim liberally and enjoy.